Types of Wood Used in Architecture and Construction

 best wood in Pakistan

-There are few types of wood veneers depending on the way they are peeled or sliced off the wood log.
+There are a few types of wood veneers depending on the way they are peeled or sliced off the wood log.

 Rotary Cut Veneer – Flat Sawing Veneer